oomlout/oomlout_oomp_builder/navigation/oobb/part/smd_magazine/07_07_10_nm_8_mm_tape_width_2_mm_tape_thickness_ex_2/part/readme.md

-# Oobb Part Smd Magazine 07 07 10 Nm 8 Mm Tape Width 2 Mm Tape Thickness Ex 2
+# Oobb Part SMD Magazine 07 07 10 Nm 8 mm Tape Width 2 mm Tape Thickness Ex 2

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base